 Information for IoT technology suppliers

-The catalogue contains a range of IoT technologies that have been deemed suitable for the trial.
-Farmers taking part in the trial can select apps and devices from the catalogue to test on-farm with a financial contribution from Agriculture Victoria in the form of a grant.
+The catalogue is intended as a guide and contains a sample range of IoT technologies that have been deemed suitable for the trial.
+The catalogue is not an exhaustive list of technology on offer by approved suppliers.
+Farmers taking part in the trial can select apps and devices from suppliers listed in the catalogue to test on-farm with a financial contribution from Agriculture Victoria in the form of a grant.

 Suppliers of IoT technology for the catalogue were identified through a Request for Proposal process and this process is now closed.

 The trial is part of the Victorian Government’s $45 million Connecting Victoria initiative to improve digital technology and infrastructure across regional Victoria.